Weather Warnings - Flood Warning - Mary River

 MARY RIVER at:

-MARYBOROUGH: River levels are expected to remain below the minor flood level.
+MARYBOROUGH: River levels will remain below the minor flood level.

 Remember: If it's flooded, forget it.